flattr/developers.flattr.net/content/api/resources/flattrs.md

 **Scope required**: flattr

-The flattr resource can flattr URL:s.
-If the URL is an [auto-submit URL](/auto-submit) then the thing it's referring to is created if it does not already exist and then flattred.
-For this to work you will need to URL encode the `url` parameter in the auto-submit URL ( in the example `http://blog.flattr.net/2011/10/api-v2-beta-out-whats-changed/` ) and then the URL will look like `http://flattr.com/submit/auto?url=http%3A%2F%2Fblog.flattr.net%2F2011%2F10%2Fapi-v2-beta-out-whats-changed%2F&user_id=flattr`.
+The flattr resource flattrs flattrable URL:s.
+Flattrable URL:s are those already registered with Flattr, those that we support discovering ownership data of and those contained within an [auto-submit URL](/auto-submit) together with the metadata needed to register a new thing.

+##### Discoverable URL:s

+We support discovering ownership data from these URL:s.

+* **GitHub** profiles, repositories, commits and gists that isn't owned by an organization.
+* **SoundCloud** profiles, tacks and sets.
+* **Twitter** profiles and tweets.

+##### Auto-submit URL:s

+An [auto-submit URL](/auto-submit) contains all necessary metadata for a thing.
+If the URL in an auto-submit URL isn't registered on Flattr, then it will be created before being then flattred.
+Auto-submit URL:s are recommended for use in eg. [feeds](/feed/) and looks like this: `http://flattr.com/submit/auto?url=http%3A%2F%2Fblog.flattr.net%2F2011%2F10%2Fapi-v2-beta-out-whats-changed%2F&user_id=flattr`.

 ##### Parameters

-- **url** ( _Required_ ) - A auto-submit URL to flattr
+- **url** ( _Required_ ) - The URL to flattr or an [auto-submit URL](/auto-submit) containing the URL to flattr

 ##### Request
 ```